Weekly Update #237: When Wall Street Sneezes (A Lot) - Will Startups Catch A Cold?

-Following tumultuous trading late last week, the S&P 500 fell another 4.1% yesterday, marking one of the largest sell-offs on record.
-Explanations for the rout vary, though fears over higher inflation and higher interest rates (bond markets have rallied in recent days) seem to be the most commonly cited culprits by market observers.
-Given that equity markets are prone to mean-reversion, it’s also possible that sentiment is cooling after a prolonged upswing in valuations since the 2008 downturn (see Shiller PE ratio history here).
-Either way, tech was not spared in the slide, with the NASDAQ sliding 3.8% for the day.
+The S&P 500 fell 4.1% yesterday, one of the largest sell-offs on record.
+The decline follows tumultuous trading late last week, with several market observers citing fears over higher inflation and higher interest rates (bond markets have rallied in recent days) as reasons for the rout.
+Given that equity markets are prone to mean-reversion, it’s also possible that sentiment is cooling after a prolonged upswing in valuations since the 2008 downturn.
+Either way, tech was not spared in the slide, with the NASDAQ down 3.8% for the day.
 The S&P and NASDAQ are now down 9% and 8%, respectively, from their peaks.

 S&P 500, NASDAQ Declines from Peak